 Estimation of death anxiety and self-esteem.
 Study 1 asked participants to complete the Death Attitudes Profile-Revised (DAP-R) (Wong et al., 1994).
 The DAP-R scale consists of 32 items rated on a seven-point Likert-type scale ranging from 1 (strongly disagree) to 7 (strongly agree).
-There are seven items for estimating fear of death, 5 items for estimating death avoidance, five items for estimating neutral acceptance, 10 items for estimating escape acceptance of death, self-esteem was estimated using the Self-Esteem Scale (Rosenberg, 1965).
+There are seven items for estimating fear of death, 5 items for estimating death avoidance, five items for estimating neutral acceptance, 10 items for estimating approach acceptance of death, and five items for estimating escape acceptance of death.
+Self-esteem was estimated using the Self-Esteem Scale (Rosenberg, 1965).